Classical studies booking now:

 - Refunds: please note that any refunds will be entirely at the discretion of the London Literary Salon, dependent on our ability to fill the place, and will be subject to a charge to cover our administration costs.

-To ask questions please email us at litsalon@gmail.com using ‘Agistri 2025 – Trojan Women’ as the subject line.
-Payment will be by bank transfer (N.B. we will supply bank details).
-If the study sells out early we will maintain a waiting list as we do sometimes find that people have to withdraw for reasons beyond their control.
+- Waiting list: if the study sells out early we will maintain a waiting list as we sometimes find that people have to withdraw for reasons beyond their control.

-ADDITIONAL COSTS
+ADDITIONAL COSTS TO BUDGET FOR

 Room and half board (breakfast and dinner each day) will be arranged by each participant with the hotel and paid for directly to them.
-A deposit to cover two nights accommodation will be required by the hotel.
+A deposit to cover two nights accommodation will be required by the hotel on booking.
 We will send you full contact details for payment on registration.
 We have set out the anticipated charges below, but these may be subject to change at the time of booking at the discretion of the hotel.

-- Single – €77 per night plus half board (breakfast and dinner) estimated at €50 per day
+- Single – €80 per night plus half board (breakfast and dinner) estimated at €55 per day

-- Double – €87 per night plus half board (breakfast and dinner) estimated at €55 per person per day
+- Double – €90 per night plus half board (breakfast and dinner) estimated at €55 per person per day

 - Triple – €77 per night plus half board (breakfast and dinner) estimated at €55 per person per day

-- Family room for two people – €97 per night plus half board (breakfast and dinner) estimated at €55 per person per day
+- Family room for two people – €100 per night plus half board (breakfast and dinner) estimated at €55 per person per day

 - Family room for three people – €107 per night plus half board (breakfast and dinner) estimated at €55 per person per day